Oceanwide Plaza: Vandalism

-In late December 2023, three taggers, Akua, Sour, and Castle, broke into the tallest building of Oceanwide's three towers and spray painted their names across its floor to ceiling windows.
+In late December 2023, taggers broke into the tallest building of Oceanwide's three towers and spray painted their names across its floor to ceiling windows.
 Following the event, more members of Los Angeles’ graffiti community began to participate throughout late January and early February 2024 in tagging the skyscrapers.
-Around the same time the tagging escalated, base jumpers also broke into the tallest of the three Graffiti Towers and filmed themselves jumping off of it.
+Around the same time the tagging escalated, base jumpers also broke into Tower 1 and filmed themselves jumping off of it.